Article first published March 2015, updated March 2019

 Within hours, he had hundreds of responses from customers offering advice about how the product could be improved and how he could get more people to stick around.

-He learnt that many people were leaving because they thought Groove didn’t have a particular feature they needed.
-In reality however, the product did have that capability, and he was able to implement better customer training and education to let people know of these hidden features.
+He learned that many people were leaving because they thought Groove didn’t have a particular feature they needed.
+In reality, however, the product did have that capability, and he was able to implement better customer training and education to let people know of these hidden features.

 He also found that a lot of people were using the product in ways he hadn’t ever imagined, and it opened entirely new markets that they have begun actively pursuing.